Model module#

 shap_reference (str) – Name of the preprocess function

-configuration_file (str or dict) – Path of the configuration file, but it could be a dict
+configuration_file (str or dict) – Path of the configuration file in json format.
+It can also be a dict

-preprocess_file (Optional[str], optional) – Path of the preprocess script
+preprocess_file (Optional[str], default=None) – Path of the preprocess script

-requirements_file (str) – Path of the requirements file
+requirements_file (Optional[str], default=None) – Path of the requirements file

 - Raises: